bytedance/piano_transcription/README.md

 2) Pack audio recordings to hdf5 files.
 3) Train piano note transcription system.
 4) Train piano pedal transcription system.
-4) Combine piano note and piano pedal transcription systems.
+5) Combine piano note and piano pedal transcription systems.
-4) Evaluate.
+6) Evaluate.

+All training steps are described in runme.sh.
+It worth looking into runme.sh to see how the piano transcription system is trained.
+In total 29 GB GPU memoroy is required with a batch size of 12.
+Users may consider to reduce the batch size, or use multiple GPU cards to train this system.

 ## Results
 The training uses a single Tesla-V100-PCIE-32GB card.
 The system is trained for 300k iterations for one week.
 The training looks like: